seungjaeryanlee/endtoend.ai/_pages/slides.md

 layout: page
 title: Slides
 permalink: /slides/

-display_front: true
-front_image: /assets/home/slides.png
-front_text: >
-    This is a collection of presentation slides summarizing contents of books and state-of-the-art results.
 ---

 This is a collection of presentation slides on Artificial Intelligence books and State-of-the-Art papers.